gyaresu/gareth-com-au/index.md

 I’m an Australian software engineer at [Passbolt](https://passbolt.com), the open-source password manager for teams.
 I build reliable, secure software and keep things simple.

+> "Some of those that work forces want the paste that's for horses"

 ## Work

 - Passbolt — Software Engineer (current)